 SpO2 - this is the port that your finger sensor connects.

 Airflow - this is the port that your disposable oxygen tubing connects.

 SD Card - this is the port for the Device’s SD data card.
 Do NOT remove or attempt to access.

 OFF ON - this is the Device’s OFF and ON switch.
 Turn Device OFF when not in use for more than a couple of minutes (such as when using the restroom) or when awake and study ends.

 DC 5V - this is the Device’s charging port.
 You may ONLY use the SleepSomatics-provided charger.

 ANSWERS TO FREQUENTLY ASKED QUESTIONS:

-When should I setup my Home CPAP Study?
+When should I setup my Home PAP Study?

 Waiting until just shortly before your bed time may delay sleep if you have questions and have to review instructions for correct setup.